MilosMosovsky/graphql-faker/src/fake-schema/field/Field.md

 ### resolver

-Returns a `resolve` function that can resolve the value of a schema type field
+Returns a `resolver` function that can resolve the value of a schema type field

 ### getResolver

-Returns an appropriate resolver function for a given field type
+Returns an appropriate `resolver` function for a given field type

 ### abstractTypeResolver

-Returns a resolver function for an abstract type
+Returns a `resolver` function for an abstract type

 ### fieldResolver

-Returns a resolver for a field, either a `Leaf` or `Complex` type resolver
+Returns a `resolver` function for a field, either a `Leaf` or `Complex` type resolver

 ### resolveComplexType

-Returns a resolver for a complex field (such as an array/list)
+Returns a `resolver` function for a complex field (such as an array/list)

 ### getDefaultComplexResolver

-Returns a generic resolver for any value not handled by specific resolver.
-By default this resolver function returns an empty object `{}`.
+Returns a generic resolver for any value not handled by specific `resolver`.
+By default this `resolver` function returns an empty object `{}`.

 ### getExamplesResolver